Jackie Chan: Political views

 In 2009, Chan was named an "anti-drug ambassador" by the Chinese government, actively taking part in anti-drug campaigns and supporting President Hu Jintao's declaration that illegal drugs should be eradicated, and their users punished severely.
 In 2014, when his own son Jaycee was arrested for cannabis use, he said that he was "angry", "shocked", "heartbroken" and "ashamed" of his son.
 He also remarked, "I hope all young people will learn a lesson from Jaycee and stay far from the harm of drugs.
 I say to Jaycee that you have to accept the consequences when you do something wrong."

 On 18 April 2009, during a panel discussion at the annual Boao Forum for Asia, he questioned whether or not broad freedom is a good thing.
 Noting the strong tensions in Hong Kong and Taiwan, he said, "I'm gradually beginning to feel that we Chinese need to be controlled.
 If we're not being controlled, we'll just do what we want."
 Chan's comments prompted angry responses from several prominent figures in Taiwan and Hong Kong.
 A spokesman later said Chan was referring to freedom in the entertainment industry, rather than in Chinese society at large.

 In December 2012, Chan caused outrage when he criticized Hong Kong as a "city of protest", suggesting that demonstrators' rights in Hong Kong should be limited.
 The same month, in an interview with Phoenix TV, Chan stated that the United States was the "most corrupt" country in the world, which in turn angered parts of the online community.
 Other articles situated Chan's comments in the context of his career and life in the United States, including his "embrace of the American film market" and his seeking asylum in the United States from Hong Kong triads.

 From 2013 to 2023, Chan served two terms as a member of the National Committee of the Chinese People's Political Consultative Conference, representing the "Literature and Arts" sector.

 In April 2016, Chan was named in the Panama Papers.
-While Chan was not accused of engaging in illegal activity per se, he was listed as having up to six different offshore accounts, likely for the purposes of serving as tax shelters.
+While Chan was not accused of engaging in illegal activity, he was listed as having up to six different offshore accounts, likely for the purposes of serving as tax shelters.

 In 2019, Chan criticized Hong Kong anti-extradition bill protests, saying that the Five-starred Red Flag' is respected everywhere around the world."
 He also supported the National People's Congress decision on Hong Kong national security legislation.